Vehicle registration costs to change in mid-2019: How much will you have to pay?

 • Band 4 - Currently pay a $18 ACC levy per year, will pay $28.02 more next year.

-Check what band your car is by entering your number plate here.
+Check what band category your vehicle is by entering your number plate here.